Market research and market reports

 Good planning is essential if you want to get the right results from field research (also called primary research) to gather market information.

-First you need to decide how to collect the information you want.
-Popular methods include:
+First, you need to decide how to collect the information you want.
+There are several popular methods.

-• A survey, using a fixed set of questions.
-The most effective way of carrying out a survey is typically with face-to-face interviews, but phone interviews, online questionnaires and postal surveys are also possibilities.
+Use a set list of questions to gather information.
+The most effective way of carrying out a survey is usually face-to-face, but you can also use phone interviews, online questionnaires, or mail surveys.

-• A discussion - often held in small focus groups or one-on-one in-depth interviews.
-Discussions are good for qualitative research as they allow you to explore people's attitudes in more detail.
+Discussions are often held in small focus groups or one-on-one in-depth interviews.
+These are good for qualitative research, as they allow you to explore people's attitudes in more detail.

 Once you have decided how you'll gather the information, you'll need to work out how to make it happen.
 Budget how much time and money will be needed, as the time involved will normally be significant.